Schoodic Peninsula, Maine

 View Mount Desert Island from a unique perspective off its coast.
 Visit Winter Harbor, that boasts of its quite community, restaurants and shops and its famous annual lobster festival.
 Or explore the unique coastal habitat, dark diabase dikes between pink granite ledges, inter-tidal zones, and stunted spruce/fir forests along the coast.

-Perfect for Bicycling, Hiking, Picnicking.
-Frazer Point picnic area, located at the beginning of the ocean drive, has tables, fire rings, restrooms, drinking water, and a dock.
-Those bicycling can take advantage of the bike racks on the Island Explorer bus.
+There are many opportunities for biking, hiking, and picnicking.
+Try Frazer Point picnic area, located at the beginning of the ocean drive, which has tables, fire rings, restrooms, drinking water, and a dock.
+Those bicycling can take advantage of a number of new bike trails on the peninsula and the bike racks on the Island Explorer bus make it easy to get from trail to trail.

 Four hiking trails include: